-THE post-war world saw the colindependence of the colonies.
-The newly independent countries began to perceive the perversity of the patient system, the inequity of the Paris convention,
+THE post-war world saw the col-lapse of imperialism and the independence of the colonies.
+The newly independent countries began to perceive the perversity of the patent system, the inequity of the Paris convention.

-The third world countries called for a basic revision of both As director of UNCTAD's technology division.
-I was closely associated with this process.
-India was in the forefront of this crusade, acting as the natural spokesman of the developing countries, or the Group of 77. as it came to be called in UNCTAD.
+The third world countries called for a basic revision of both As director of UNCTAD's technology division, I was closely associated with this process.
+India was in the forefront of this crusade, acting as the natural spokesman of the developing countries, or the Group of 77. as it came to be called in UNCTAD

-The skill with which Indian representatives marshalled the evidence, won the respect and admiration of the Group of 77.
+The skill with which Indian representatives marshalled evidence, won the respect and admiration of the Group of 77.

-As charity begins at home.
-India was, therefore, among the first countries to revise in 1970 its Britishimposed patent law.
+As charity begins at home, India was, therefore, among the first countries to revise in 1970 its Britishimposed patent law.
 The new law was a long step forward.